-No person outside of SPD has direct access to the application or the data recorded by the NICE 9-1-1 audio recording system.
-Data obtained by the system may be shared outside SPD with the other agencies, entities, or individuals within legal guidelines or as required by law.
+Data entered into CAD may be shared outside SPD with the other agencies, entities, or individuals within legal guidelines or as required by law.
+See section 6.0 for more details about data sharing.

 1.6 How do decisions around data storage and retention have the potential for disparate impact on historically targeted communities?
 What is the department doing to mitigate those risks?